Ferada/cl-nailgun/README.md

 Release under a Simplified BSD license.

+# DEPENDENCIES

+- a nailgun client, e.g. from [nailgun]
+- bordeaux-threads, trivial-gray-streams, babel, alexandria, flexi-streams

+Should be reasonably portable.

 # WHY

 The main application of this library is to run scripts without the high